Aviator sunglasses: Ray-Ban Aviator

 The sunglasses were redesigned with a metal frame in 1938 and promoted by Bausch & Lomb as the Ray-Ban Aviator.
 According to the BBC, the glasses used "Kalichrome lenses designed to sharpen details and minimise haze by filtering out blue light, making them ideal for misty conditions."
 In 1936 Ray-Ban had been founded as a civilian division of Bausch & Lomb.
 This style of sunglasses is credited with being one of the first popularized styles of sunglasses to be developed.
 In its military usage, the sunglasses replaced the outmoded flight goggles used previously, as they were lighter, thinner, and "more elegantly designed".
 Writing about the transition of aviators from military gear to a commercial product, Vanessa Brown wrote that, "The War was a ... revelation of the sheer might, scale, power, and horror of the modern world ... [which] necessitated a new kind of military demeanor and gave rise to new definitions of the heroic stance which was to have a profound influence on modern fashion."
 Eventually, the aviator sunglasses produced by Bausch & Lomb were trademarked as "Ray-Bans".

 Aviators became a well-known style of sunglasses when US General Douglas MacArthur landed on a beach in the Philippines in World War II and newspaper photographers snapped several pictures of him in October 1944 wearing them that became a lasting image of the Second World War.
 Bausch & Lomb dedicated a line of sunglasses to him in 1987.

 The first advertisements for Ray-Ban Aviators stated they would provide "real scientific glare protection" and were sold as sporting equipment.
-At this time, they had not yet taken on their name of "aviators", the Second World War has not yet begun.
+At this time, they had not yet taken on their name of "Aviators;" the Second World War had not yet begun.
 During the 1950s, aviator sunglasses were a part of the cultural style, mimicking the military style.
 In addition to popularity in the 1950s, aviators were popular in the 1970s and 1980s, being worn by public figures like Slash, Michael Jackson, George Michael, Tom Cruise, Freddie Mercury, Jeff Lynne, Roger Waters and Elvis Presley.

 Besides flexible cable temples and bayonet temples, non-U.S. Air Force issued glasses often feature traditional skull temples.
 Some models have polarized lenses, made of Polaroid polarized plastic sheeting laminated between lenses, to reduce glare caused by light reflected from non-metallic surfaces such as water (see Brewster's angle for how this works) as well as by polarized diffuse sky radiation (skylight).

 Ray-Ban Aviator variations

+Transmittance of G-15 glass in old Bausch & Lomb (red), and modern Luxottica's Aviators (blue).
+Both transmit around 15% of visible light (black).